Iván Alonso

-Iván Daniel Alonso Vallejo (born 10 April 1979) is a Uruguayan former footballer who played as a striker.
+Iván Daniel Alonso Vallejo (born 10 April 1979) is a Uruguayan former professional footballer who played as a striker.
+He is the sporting director of Liga MX club Cruz Azul.

 Gifted with an excellent aerial ability, he was most noted for his Alavés stint, and spent the bulk of his professional career in Spain, playing for three teams and appearing in seven La Liga seasons, three each with Alavés and Espanyol.

 Club career

 Early years and Alavés

-Born in Montevideo, Alonso started his professional career with local Club Atlético River Plate.
-After two seasons he moved to Spain's Deportivo Alavés, scoring eight league goals – often as a substitute – in first season while also being an important attacking element in the Basque side's UEFA Cup exploits, as he netted in the final against Liverpool, lost 5–4 in extra time; during his spell, he formed a formidable partnership with Javi Moreno (later of A.C.
-Milan).
+Born in Montevideo, Alonso started his professional career with local River Plate.
+He moved to Spain's Alavés afterwards, scoring eight league goals – often as a substitute – in his first season while also being an important attacking element in the Basque side's UEFA Cup exploits, as he netted in the final against Liverpool, but ultimately lost 5–4 in extra time; during his spell, he formed a formidable partnership with Javi Moreno (later of AC Milan).

 After playing 2003–04 in the Segunda División, Alonso stayed in that tier, moving to Real Murcia and scoring 11 goals in his debut campaign.
 An undisputed starter from his arrival onwards, he added 14 in 40 matches in 2006–07 as the club returned to La Liga after a three-year absence.

 Espanyol

 In the 2007–08 season, Alonso was again the team's top scorer at 10, but they would be nonetheless immediately relegated.
-In January 2009, however, he returned to the top flight, joining RCD Espanyol for €2.4 million on a deal running until the end of the season and two more.
-Benefitting from injuries and loss of form to legendary Raúl Tamudo he netted some important goals for the Catalans, including two at UD Almería on 23 May 2009 which guaranteed their permanence in the top division a further year.
+In January 2009, however, he returned to the top flight, joining Espanyol for €2.4 million on a deal running until the end of the season and two more.
+Benefitting from injuries and loss of form to legendary Raúl Tamudo he netted some important goals for the Catalans, including two at Almería on 23 May 2009 which guaranteed their permanence in the top division a further year.

-On 23 September 2009, Alonso scored in the club's first win of the 2009–10 campaign, the first ever at new Estadi Cornellà-El Prat, against Málaga CF (2–1), and dedicated it to Daniel Jarque, deceased in the team's preseason in Italy.
+On 23 September 2009, Alonso scored in the club's first win of the 2009–10 campaign, the first ever at new Estadi Cornellà-El Prat, against Málaga (2–1), and dedicated it to Daniel Jarque, deceased in the team's preseason in Italy.
 He would lose his starting job following the arrival, in January 2010, of Dani Osvaldo, on loan; however, on 11 April, one day after his 31st birthday, he managed to add his name to the scoresheet in Espanyol's 3–0 home victory over Atlético Madrid, having played only one minute after having replaced precisely the Argentine.